martin-ez/Embedded-Custom-Object-Detection/README.md

 ```
 - `model_name` identifier of the model to be used for detection.
 This should be a name of a folder in the 'models' folder.
 - `class_map` name of class map used by the model, located on the 'data' folder and omitting the .json extension.
 - `sample_rate` the time between each detection.
-This can be declare on seconds (s) or milliseconds (ms).
+This can be declared in seconds (s) or milliseconds (ms).
 - `conf_threshold` minimum confidence value the model should output on an object to be considered a detection.
 A value in range 0 - 1.
 - `api_url` URL of the rest service where the model will send the results.

-Right now, the detection process only supports usb webcameras, no picamera.
+Right now, the detection process only supports USB web cameras, not PiCamera.

 ### Test server
 For testing purposes, a test server is included to intercept the detection results.
 It can be started by running: